 - If burning the DVD from macOS, do not use Disk Utility.
 Use a dedicated program capable of burning ISOs (Burn and SimplyBurn are a couple open source programs capable of this).

 - When you format/install, you’re best to use MBR for the hard drive (not GPT).
 Most distros will automatically use MBR as part of their “auto format/install” when you use these disk images, but if you do some custom partitioning, you’ll want to keep an eye out.

 - I haven’t tested to see if it works with a dual-boot system.
-The MBR bit might cause complications here.
+Some people in the comments mentioned success, but you are on your own here.